Successful Property Management: Tips, Tricks, And Tools Every Landlord Needs

 Establish Protocols and Policies (and Stick To Them)

-Many landlords overlook establishing protocols and policies for their properties—then sticking with them consistently.
+Many landlords overlook establishing protocols and policies for their properties — then the importance of sticking with them consistently.
 This includes protocols regarding cleaning, repairs, inspections, and maintenance.
-It's easy to let critical tasks slip through the cracks, especially if you aren't checking in regularly.

 To avoid this problem, make sure to set clear guidelines for renters.
 Then, with routine inspections, you can track how your residents follow those guidelines and address any issues you see during these property visits.